 - an administration fee of $20 per employee per quarter.

-If your employer has failed to pay you your owed super by the due dates, you should first talk to them to resolve the issue.
-If that doesn’t work you can contact the ATO to start an investigation on your behalf.
-The Tax Office will keep you up to date with their investigation as it progresses.
-You can lodge a report here.
+If your employer has failed to pay you your owed super by the due dates, you should consider first talking to them to resolve the issue.
+If that doesn’t work you can lodge an enquiry online via the ATO here.

 Compare superannuation with Canstar

 If you’re comparing Superannuation funds, the comparison table below displays some of the products currently available on Canstar’s database for Australians aged 30-39 with a balance of up to $55,000, sorted by Star Rating (highest to lowest), followed by company name (alphabetical).
 Use Canstar’s superannuation comparison selector to view a wider range of super funds.

 Fee, performance and asset allocation information shown in the table above have been determined according to the investment profile in the Canstar Superannuation Star Ratings methodology that matches the age group you selected.